 Founding a new non-profit or launching a new program

 Every idea for a new organization or program is based on initial assumptions.
-A canvas articulates these assumptions quickly and clearly so that you can easily compare organizational or program models by creating multiple canvases.
+A canvas articulates these assumptions quickly and clearly, so you can easily compare organizational or program models by creating multiple canvases.

-A canvas is the blueprint for how the organization creates and delivers value for both its beneficiaries and donors.
-It is a useful communication tool to concretely and clearly demonstrate your organization’s strategy so that everyone can understand their role in creating and delivering value.
+A canvas is a blueprint for how the organization creates and delivers value for its beneficiaries and donors.
+It is a useful communication tool to concretely and demonstrate your organization’s strategy so everyone can understand their role in creating and delivering value.

-Non-profits are also at risk of mission creep: expanding the mission beyond the goals that were originally set.
-This can have a negative effect on the organization’s ability to achieve its original mission.
+Non-profits are also at risk of mission creep: expanding the mission beyond the originally set goals.
+This can hurt the organization’s ability to achieve its original mission.
 It can also create gaps in organizational capabilities if the team does not have the training and resources needed to carry out the added responsibilities of an expanded mission.
 Canvases can prevent scope creep by ensuring better communication and strategic alignment in your organization.

 Communicating new strategic opportunities and innovation

-Because canvases make it easy to share ideas and solicit feedback, they can be used to quickly communicate both current and potential strategies during strategic planning sessions.
+Because canvases make it easy to share ideas and solicit feedback, they can quickly communicate current and potential strategies during strategic planning sessions.
 They can also be used as a required template for new program ideas to help leadership compare and test new ways to serve beneficiaries and donors.

 Why the lean canvas?

-We as change-makers tend to focus on the social or environmental problem that we seek to address and not fully consider who is our donor, what problems are we are solving for them, and why will they donate money to our organizations.
-The lean canvas makes defining the how we create value for the donor explicit.
+We, as change-makers, tend to focus on the social or environmental problem we seek to address and not fully consider who our donors are, what problems we are solving for them, and why they will donate money to our organizations.
+The lean canvas makes defining how we create value for the donor explicit.

 In addition to ensuring that problems are explicit, the lean canvas visually constrains the size of the solution on the canvas.
 Solutions flow from an understanding of the problem.
-Overemphasis on the solution can lead to a non-profit implementing a strategy that is ineffective in achieving its purpose.
-For example, recently a lot of collective will has been used to ban straws in an effort to keep plastics out of the ocean.
+Overemphasis on the solution can lead to a non-profit implementing an ineffective strategy in achieving its purpose.
+For example, a lot of collective will has recently been used to ban straws to keep plastics out of the ocean.
 Although admirable and a step in the right direction, research on the sources of the plastics indicate that this will have almost no effect on the amount of plastics in the ocean.

-Key for any organization is to create value and be financially sustainable before it runs out of resources (e.g. time, money).
-A founder needs to focus on the few metrics that matter and ignore the many that don’t.
-In non-profits the founder should focus on a metric to show it is gaining support from donors, and a metric whether it is having an impact in support of its mission.
+The key for any organization is to create value and be financially sustainable before it runs out of resources (e.g., time and money).
+A founder must focus on the few metrics that matter and ignore the many that don’t.
+In non-profits, the founder should focus on a metric to show it is gaining support from donors and a metric of whether it is having an impact in support of its mission.
 The lean canvas clearly defines what are these key short-term metrics.
 For beneficiaries, logic models and theories of change are still part of understanding and defining the long-term outcomes and should be used alongside the lean canvas.

-In non-profits there is a distinction between who value is created for (i.e. beneficiaries) and how it is funded (i.e. grants, donations, government budget).
-The lean canvas clearly highlights the connection between these two distinct groups in one model.
+In non-profits, there is a distinction between who value is created for (i.e., beneficiaries) and how it is funded (i.e., grants, donations, government budget).
+The lean canvas highlights the connection between these two distinct groups in one model.

 Steps to modeling your non-profit

-As a complement to this post, I also recommend reading Ash Maurya’s post titled “Facebook Lean Canvas: How to Model a Multi-sided Business” to see how something seemingly intangible as attention can be converted into revenue.
-This is what non-profits do everyday; convert something as seemingly intangible as impact into fundraising dollars.
+To complement this post, I also recommend reading Ash Maurya’s “Facebook Lean Canvas: How to Model a Multi-sided Business” to see how something seemingly intangible as attention can be converted into revenue.
+This is what non-profits do every day; convert something as seemingly intangible as impact into fundraising dollars.
 Although in a non-profit financial resources are put into creating a positive impact rather than paid out as profits.

 1) Model your beneficiaries first

 It is why you exist and what you are passionate about.
-Organizations that demonstrably serve their beneficiaries in a clear and effective way have an easier time fundraising.
+Organizations that demonstrably serve their beneficiaries clearly and effectively have an easier time fundraising.
 Assuming World Vision was starting today, here is what its lean canvas would look like for beneficiaries: